underdogio/flask-graylog/README.rst

 Flask-Graylog
 =============

-This is a Flask_. extension that allows you to configure a Graylog_. log handler as well as configuring middleware to log every request/response to Graylog.
+This is a Flask_ extension that allows you to configure a Graylog_ log handler as well as configuring middleware to log every request/response to Graylog.

 .. _Flask: http://flask.pocoo.org/
 .. _Graylog: https://graylog.org